Here's a list of political figures accused of sexual misconduct

 Number of accusers: 1

-Rep. Blake Farenthold, R-Texas, settled a sexual harassment claim made by a former employee in 2014, two sources told NBC News.
+Rep. Blake Farenthold, R-Texas, said on Dec.
+14 that he will not seek re-election next year after reports surfaced that he settled a sexual harassment claim made by a former employee in 2014, two sources told NBC News.

 The news constitutes the first taxpayer-funded settlement of its kind that has been made public so far.